OpenMDAO/POEMs/poem_000.md

     - Regardless of final acceptance or rejection, all reasonable POE PRs will be merged to keep a record of community discussion

-    - A POE may be submitted, reviewed, and accepted before any code has been written.
+    - A POE may be submitted, reviewed (and even potentially accepted) before any code has been written.
-      Contributors are encouraged to submit POEs before writing code if they are concerned about wasting time coding something that would not get accepted.
+      Contributors are encouraged to submit POEs before writing code if they are concerned about wasting time on something that would not get accepted.

-    - A POE may be submitted coincidently with an accompanying PR containing an implementation of the proposed feature.
+    - A POE may be submitted coincidently with an accompanying pull request (PR) containing an implementation of the proposed feature.
+      Alternatively an accompanying PR may be submitted later, after some initial discussion on the POE has happened.
+      It is up to the POE authors discretion when to submit a PR with an implementation, but in most cases a POE will not be accepted by the dev team without at least a reference implementation.

+    - The dev team may elect, at it discretion, to accept a POE without a reference implementation.
+      This situation is expected to be rare, but on occasion my be necessary when a POE requires massive changes to the code base.